chuckstack/chuckstack.github.io/src-ls/blog-incus-netbird-phoenixnap.md

 - Create an account at [Netbird](./tool-netbird.md), and create a new setup key.
 This will take you about 2 minutes.
 - Create an account at [PhoenixNAP](https://phoenixnap.com/bare-metal-cloud) bare-metal service.
 This will take about 2 minutes.
   - Create a new PhoenixNAP hourly bare-metal Debian instance with a single CPU, medium core count and medium RAM.
-This will take you about 4 minutes for purchase and allocation, and it will cost you about $0.30 per hour.
+  - This will take you about 4 minutes for purchase and allocation, and it will cost you about $0.30 per hour.
+  - Optionally, see below [cloud-init Lock Down](#cloud-init-lock-down) section for added security
 - ssh to the server and install [Incus](./tool-incus.md#getting-started).
 This will take you about 2 minutes.
 - Install Netbird.
 This will take you about 1 minute.
   - Bring up Netbird with your setup key: `netbird up --setup-key xxxxx-xxxx-xxxx`